z65451/SVR/README.md

 https://github.com/suyukun666/UFO

-And put them in the "models/" folder
+Put them in the "models/" directory.

 For calculating the perceptual loss, clone the following repository and put it in the "PerceptualSimilarity/" directory:

 https://github.com/SteffenCzolbe/PerceptualSimilarity

+## Start training

-Run the following command:
+Run the following command to start the training:

 sudo python3 main.py